joric/oneliners/README.md

 ### While loops

 While loops are not very oneliner-friendly.
 You can use `next()` function with an endless `count()` generator.
-Note that the default parameter runs first so you can use it for the startup code (but it cannot be used for the final calculations).
+Note that the default parameter runs first so you can use it for the startup code (though it cannot be changed in the end).

 * https://leetcode.com/problems/two-sum